marridG/2020-Daily_Crawlers/README.md

   os, shutil, datetime, time, logging, json, tqdm, urllib, re, bs4, string, lxml, html2text, numpy, pandas
 ```

-There are also some global variables that you may be concerned about, for an easier use:
+There are also some global variables that you may be concerned about, for customized settings and an easier use:

 - `ROOT`: Root URL of source site.
 Please do not modify unless invalid.
 - `NAME_LIST_URL`: URL of source page.
 Please do not modify unless invalid.
 - `OUTPUT_DES_ROOT`: Project-based workspace.
 Please make sure such a path exists.
 All file operations are done in such a path.
 - `TIME_STAMP`: Timestamp, used in path naming.
 - `OUTPUT_DES_FOLDER`: Path (relative) where the results of a crawl are stored, default labeled with timestamp.
 All results files operations are done in such a path.
 - `SAVE_PAGE`: Mode selection, whether to save the web pages.
 - `SLEEP_INTERVAL`: Sleep intervals for executions to halt.
 For system use only, modifications NOT recommended.
 - `DEBUG_MODE`: Mode selection, whether to show less debug logs.

 <a id="results"></a>
 ### Results